Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 ### Completed Experiment

-Upon completion, the `Experiment Baseline` view replaces the spinning dial in the center with a stack of clickable bars
+Upon completion, the `Experiment Baseline` view replaces the spinning dial in the center with a stack of clickable bars.

 ![](images/06_complete_01.png)